emaloney/MBDataEnvironment/README.md

 </Var>
 ```

-The declaration above results in an `NSArray` containing the string literals specified.
+The declaration above results in an `NSArray` containing the text literals specified.
 Notice that the inner `<Var>` tags do not take a `name` attribute, because an array is simply a list of unnamed values.

 Mappings—which are `NSDictionary` instances—can be declared similarly, using the `type="map"` attribute.
 This sample declaration shows a mapping between state names and their corresponding postal codes: